-Il branches, whatever their income and whether or not they receive local dues, must file an Internal Revenue Service Form 990, 990-EZ or 990-N yearly.
-The appropriate form should be filed by the 15th day of the fifth month after the end of the branch's fiscal year.
+ll branches, whatever their income and whether or not they receive local dues, must file an IRS Form 990, 990-EZ or 990-N yearly.
+The appropriate form should be filed by the 15th day of the 5th month after the end of the branch's fiscal year.
 The branch officers are responsible for ensuring that the form is filed.
 Generally, the branch president or treasurer completes the form.
-The income and assets of the branch determines which form should be filed:
+The income and assets of the branch determine which form should be filed:

-- Form 990-Branches whose annual gross receipts are generally \$200,000 or more or whose total assets are \$500,000 or more at the end of the fiscal year. - Form 990-EZ (or 990, if the branch prefers)-Branches whose annual gross receipts are generally less than \$200,000 and whose total assets are less than \$500,000 at the end of the fiscal year. - Form 990-N-Also referred to as the e-postcard.
+Form 990-Branches whose annual gross receipts are generally \$200,000 or more or whose total assets are \$500,000 or more at the end of the fiscal year.

+- Form 990-EZ (or 990 if the branch prefers)-Branches whose annual gross receipts are generally less than \$200,000 and whose total assets are less than \$500,000 at the end of the fiscal year. - Form 990-N-Also referred to as the e-Postcard.
 It involves only a few questions.
-Branches receiving \$50,000 or less in income per year, including branches with no income at all, should file a Form 990-N (easiest); they also can file a Form 990-EZ or Form 990 in lieu of a Form 990-N. You can access the filing site directly at irs.gov/charities-non-profits/annual-electronic-filing-requirement-for-small-exempt-organizations-form-990-n-e-postcard.
+Branches receiving \$50,000 or less in income per year, including branches with no income at all, must file a Form 990-N (easiest); however, a Form 990-EZ or Form 990 may be filed in lieu of a Form 990-N. You can access the filing site directly at www.irs.gov/charitiesnon-profits/annual-electronic-filing-requirement-forsmall-exempt-organizations-form-990-n-e-postcard.